niosus/HOGclassifier/README.md

 Credits
 --------
-This program was inspired by DaHoC and his code here - https://github.com/DaHoC/trainHOG.
+This program was inspired by @DaHoC and his code here - https://github.com/DaHoC/trainHOG.
 However, even though it started of as quite a clone in the end there is precisely one function in common.
 Also refer to licences of the third party software used by me.